 What is BlogMutt?

 Now, you may be thinking, “why am I seeing Verblio in the photo above?”.
-Well, it’s because BlogMutt relaunched as major content creation powerhouse, Verblio, back in October 9, 2018.
+Well, it’s because BlogMutt relaunched as major content creation powerhouse, Verblio, back on October 9, 2018.
 It’s the same blog and content writing services we’re all so familiar with, just powered up with new multimedia content offerings.
 The company still gives particular focus and attention to high-quality content creation.

-The company behind BlogMutt is founded in 2011 by CEO former journalist Scott Yates and Chief Technology officer, Wade Green.
+The company behind BlogMutt is founded in 2011 by CEO former journalist Scott Yates and Chief Technology Officer, Wade Green.
 BlogMutt’s main office is located in Boulder, Colorado and it is credited for being one of the fastest growing companies within the area.
 In the span of 8 years, BlogMutt has paved its own way in the field of blog and writing content services as it has won 4 consecutive Mercury 100 awards by BizWest.
 On top of that, it became a multimillion-dollar business over the years.

 BlogMutt only caters to US residents which should at least be over 18 years of age.
-However, I have to warn you that the company carefully chooses the writers they let in on their platform in the pursuit to provide only the best written content for their clients.
+However, I have to warn you that the company carefully chooses the writers they let in on their platform in the pursuit to provide only the best-written content for their clients.
 That being said, only 5% of BlogMutt applicants get hired by the company.
 It’s a battlefield, rather, it’s a bloodbath.

 Is BlogMutt legit?
-We’ll go more over that later on, but I think it’s also relatively fair for us to understand how this website works in the first place to give you a clear understanding of how I came up with my verdict later on.
+We’ll go moreover that later on, but I think it’s also relatively fair for us to understand how this website works in the first place to give you a clear understanding of how I came up with my verdict later on.

 BlogMutt is available to use for two groups of people.
 First, the clients.
 You belong in this group if you are a blog or website owner searching for written content to stack up or if you plainly just want to purchase some articles for your personal use.
-You would have to sign up to BlogMutt.
+You would have to sign up for BlogMutt.
 Take note, there’s going to be a monthly membership fee.
-On top of that, you would have to provide a list of keywords which will be handed down to BlogMutt freelance writers.
+On top of that, you would have to provide a list of keywords that will be handed down to BlogMutt freelance writers.

 Speaking of writers, that brings us to the second group of people – you.
 If you are interested in writing freelance, you can sign up to BlogMutt and search for projects on their platform that may appeal to your liking.
 You can be from any background as long as you’re a certified US resident.
 They would need proof such as your social security number or your Facebook and Linkedin profiles.